Cowbacca/dashery-autocomplete/README.md

 ## Deployment

 Standard Spring Boot deployment.
-Requires the following properties to be present in the environment, wether via yml/properties file or environment variable:
+Requires the following properties to be present in the environment, whether via yml/properties file or environment variable:

 ```
 spring: